mgolub2/IAtoDNG/README.md

 Converts Sinar Emotion 22, 54, 54LV, 75, and 75LV .IA files to DNG files.

 ## Features
  * Parses the META section of Sinar IA files and converts them to the proper exif tags.
+   * Note - Capture One can't see these for some reason, but Lightroom can.
- * Is able to find and apply the dark frame/bias frame that emotion 22 backs capture automatically.
+ * Is able to find and apply the dark frame/bias frame that emotion 22 and 75 backs capture automatically.
 (These are the BR files included with the IA files.)
+ * Uses the .WR flat file produced by emotion 75 backs to correct differences between CCD tiles.
- * Applies a manually created white flat to each image.
-This corrects the difference between the two CDD halves and any dust in the optical path.
+ * Can Apply a manually created white flat to each image.
+This corrects the difference between the CCD tiles and any dust in the optical path (If using a lens).

 ## Install